 Unlike the D7 Visa, which is aimed at passive income earners, the Digital Nomad Visa caters to professionals who actively work online while living in Portugal.

-Сomparison of three most popular residency options in Portugal
+Сomparison of three most popular residence options in Portugal

 Diplomatic relations between the USA and Portugal